This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Future Care Planning

 Caregivers of people who lack mental capacity can apply to be their deputy.
 This gives the deputy the authority to make important decisions where necessary, such as those involving personal welfare and health, property ownership, and finances.
 As children with autism approach the age of 21, parents may want to consider applying to be their court-appointed deputies – the Assisted Deputyship scheme will help them do this, or they can approach the Office of the Public Guardian directly.
-More information can be found here
+Find out more about how available Child & Adult care services can aid you in your future care planning.

 Other useful information: